ezpaarse-project/getting-started-with-ezvis/INSTALLATION.md

 ### Command Prompt

-To launch VISIR, you'll need to open the command prompt.
+To launch VISIR, you'll need to open a new command prompt, then return to the [README](./README.md), at the `npm` step.

 ## MacOS